Ban the export of plastic waste to non-OECD countries

 - This is a commitment to ban the export of polluting plastic waste to countries outside of the Organisation for Economic Co-operation and Development.

-- We’ll keep tracking to see if the concerns over policy dilution are justified, but with the Environment Bill making its way through Parliament, for now this policy is ‘in progress’.
+- Concerns over policy dilution may be justifiable, but with the Environment Bill making its way through Parliament, for now this policy is ‘in progress’.

 There's always room for debate